 Central Repository Resolution

-Approved at the December 2, 2008 Faculty Senate meeting
+Approved by the CMU Faculty Senate December 2, 2008

 Whereas it is academically desirable to be public and explicit about our norms and to provide visibility of research results,